benwh1/benwh1.github.io/_drafts/an-interesting-pattern-in-the-leibniz-series.md

 The question, then, is what *is* the error series?
 What are the numbers $$1, 1, 5, 61, \dots$$ that we see appearing in the numerators?
 How can we calculate them?

 Exercise for the reader: use the table above to predict the next two terms of the error series, and hence the next two terms of the sequence $$1, 1, 5, 61, \dots$$.
 Calculate $$\pi_8$$ and add on the first 6 correction terms of the asymptotic series.
 How close is the result to $$\pi$$?
-Approximately how many terms would you have needed to achieve the same precision *without* the asymptotic series?
+Approximately how many terms would you have needed to achieve the same accuracy *without* the asymptotic series?

 ## **Generalised Harmonic Numbers**